-The other inspiration for these thoughts is that Hallmark Christmas movies are now airing!
-Which is one of my most FAVORITE times of year!
+The other thing that gives me inspiration is that Hallmark Christmas movies are now airing!
+Which is one of my most FAVORITE things about the Christmas season!

 For me, the holiday season officially begins when Hallmark starts playing their Christmas movies!
 So from now until New Years, I will be enjoying Christmas movies, baking, and more Christmas movies!

 So now, back to the cranberry cider!
 Cranberry Cider is my go to holiday drink the entire holiday season.
 And often all throughout the year.

 It is so good that I don’t only make it for the holidays but I make it whenever I want a sweet, spiced, flavorful, and delicious drink.